xenova/transformers.js/README.md

 #### Node.js

 This project uses `onnxruntime-web` as default backend.
-However if you add the `onnxruntime-node` dependency in your project it will preferred over the web backend. `onnxruntime-node` is nearly 5X faster than WASM executor provider probably due to [this issue](https://github.com/microsoft/onnxruntime/issues/10311).
+However if you add the `onnxruntime-node` dependancy in your project it will preferred over the web backend. `onnxruntime-node` is nearly 5X faster than WASM executor provider probably due to [this issue](https://github.com/microsoft/onnxruntime/issues/10311).

 ## Usage